 - Entries may only be declared ineligible for advancement or ranking for the following violations: - 1.
 Use of ineligible students. - 2.
 Exceeding the number allowed in the performing company. - 3.
 Exceeding the time limits on performance and set-up and strike. - 4.
-The use of firearms. - 5.
-The use of explosives and combustible materials. - 6.
-The use of additional unit set. - 7.
-The director being in the backstage areas or communicating with the company during the performance. - If declared ineligible for advancement or ranking, the company shall be considered for individual acting awards and be awarded the points.
+The use of firearms or the use of explosives and combustible materials. - 5.
+The use of additional unit set. - 6.
+The director being in the backstage areas or communicating with the company during the performance.

+If declared ineligible for advancement or ranking, the company shall be considered only for individual acting awards and be awarded only those points.
 The company shall receive an oral critique.